-Here, $x=1-s^{\prime}/s$ and $x_{m}=1-4m_{\pi}^{2}/s$ is the maximum allowed energy fraction of the ISR photon in the process $\ee\to\pipi$, and $\delvert$ accounts for the contribution of the initial state vertex correction and $F(x,s)$ denotes the radiator function of the FD scheme~\cite{slac4160}.
-Contributions of leptons and narrow resonances to the VP operator $\Pi(s)$ are calculated analytically~\cite{greiner, shamov}, while that of the remaining hadronic processes is determined via the dispersion relation~\cite{slac4160} and optical theorem~\cite{R_KEDR}.
-Since $\cshadborn(s)$, which parameterizes the lowest order hadronic cross section from both the continuum and resonance processes, is used as input to $\Pi(s)$ and $(1+\delta)$, an iterative procedure is performed based on $\cshadborn=R\csdimuborn$ and the final $R$ value is obtained when the iteration converges.
+Here, $x=1-s^{\prime}/s$ and $x_{m}=1-4m_{\pi}^{2}/s$ is the maximum allowed energy fraction of the ISR photon in the process $\ee\to\pipi$, $\delvert$ accounts for the contribution of the initial state vertex correction, and $F(x,s)$ denotes the radiator function of the FD scheme~\cite{slac4160}.
+Contributions of leptons and narrow resonances to the VP operator $\Pi(s)$ are calculated analytically~\cite{greiner, shamov}, while that of the remaining hadronic processes is determined via the dispersion relation~\cite{slac4160} and the optical theorem~\cite{R_KEDR}.
+Since $\cshadborn(s)$, which parametrizes the lowest-order hadronic cross section from both the continuum and resonance processes, is used as input to $\Pi(s)$ and $(1+\delta)$, an iterative procedure is performed based on the relation $\cshadborn=R\csdimuborn$.
+The final $R$ value is obtained when the iteration converges.

 \linespread{1.1}